What Is A Full-Body Workout?

 According to the Office of Disease Prevention and Health Promotion (ODPHP), exercise should include aerobic activity as well as muscle-strengthening (6).
 It’s important to combine both types of these exercises to train every part of the body.
 Note, many workouts that contain muscle-strengthening exercises may lead to an increased heart and breathing rates, so consult with your doctor to make sure it’s safe for you to perform these exercises.

 Warm-up should never be ignored, since it’s an extremely important element of a training session.
 It will not only prevent injuries but will also boost your fitness performance during the workout.
 Make sure to properly warm up the muscles you’re going to use.
 Perform 5-10 minutes of cardio activity and a set or two of each exercise with smaller weights, to mobilize all your muscles.
-If you don’t have enough time to do a full workout, make the it a bit shorter but do not skip the warm-up, as it may lead to severe injury.
+If you don’t have enough time to do a full workout, make it a bit shorter but do not skip the warm-up, as it may lead to severe injury.

-A Full-Body Workout for Beginners at Home
+A Full-Body Workout For Beginners At Home

 Most full-body workouts include a certain number of reps and sets to get optimal results.
 However, it’s important to take into account your fitness level and health status, as each person is able to do a different number of sets and reps during one workout.
 According to the ODPHP, even small amounts of exercise make a difference to overall health (6).
 If you are not able to do as many sets or reps as it’s stated in the workout plan, don’t be discouraged, as even a small amount of exercise benefits your general health.
 Here is a list of the most efficient full-body exercises that can be easily done even at home, as they don’t require any sports equipment.